QafooLabs/QafooLabsNoFrameworkBundle/README.md

 1. Returning View data from controllers
 2. Helper for Controllers as Service
 3. JMS Serializer as Templating Engine
+4. Convert Exceptions from Domain/Library Types to Framework Types

 ## Returning View data from controllers